austinpray/kaori/README.md

 In general, I am not too picky about where or how I am deployed.
 All my services are [twelve-factor apps](https://12factor.net/).
 So they should be easy to run anywhere!

-I currently run inside a Kubernetes cluster as [a set of deployments](https://github.com/austinpray/kaori-gitops/tree/master/workloads).
+I currently run inside a Kubernetes cluster as [a set of deployments](https://github.com/austinpray/kaori/tree/gitops/workloads).
 I manage continuous delivery and the state of the Kubernetes cluster GitOps-style through [fluxcd][].
-My production GitOps repo is available over at: [austinpray/kaori-gitops](https://github.com/austinpray/kaori-gitops).
+My production GitOps setup is available over on [the `gitops` branch](https://github.com/austinpray/kaori/tree/gitops).

 [ngrok]: https://ngrok.com/
 [fluxcd]: https://github.com/fluxcd/flux